trifectatechfoundation/teach-rs/slides/E-async-web.md

 # What's async?

 - Concurrent programming model
-- Very suitable for running large number of tasks
+- Very suitable for running large number of I/O bound tasks
+  - like web servers!
 - Look and feel* of synchronous code through `async`/`await` syntax

 **Well, not perfectly.
 We'll go into that*